 On a more personal note:

-Over the years, I’ve tried to trust my inner knowing, my intuition, and to better myself as a human being.
-Leaving the corporate world was probably one of the best decisions I ever made.
-Although, I didn’t know it at the time.
+Over the years, I’ve tried to trust my inner knowing and my intuition and to better myself as a human being.
+Leaving the corporate world was probably one of my best decisions.
+Although I didn’t know it at the time.
 Within two months after moving back to the U.S. from Asia, we were evacuated from our home due to a wildfire that ravaged nearly 140,000 acres of gorgeous land in Colorado.
 Fortunately, our home was spared, but many others were not.

-During that same time-frame, I spent 14 grueling days in ICU – surgery to repair a ruptured cerebral artery.
+During that same time frame, I spent 14 grueling days in ICU – for surgery to repair a ruptured cerebral artery.
 After weeks of recovery, I learned a lot about myself.
-The move, the fire, and the aneurysm culminated into a truly life-altering experience.
-What I once would have taken for granted, I began to appreciate the most precious gift of life.
+The move, the fire, and the aneurysm culminated in a truly life-altering experience.
+What I once would have taken for granted, I began to appreciate life’s most precious gift.

-Understanding life, why I am here, and what’s my purpose have always been a mystery, but I’m work every day to come closer to figuring it out.
-Spiritual growth, health and well-being have always been a priority, and even more so after my aneurysm.
+Understanding life, why I am here, and what’s my purpose have always been a mystery, but I’m working every day to come closer to figuring it out.
+Spiritual growth, health, and well-being have always been a priority, especially after my aneurysm.

-All of us must leave this world at some point but I’ve been on a mission to make the most of my life, and become the best human being I can be.
-With that said, I’ve been a spiritual enthusiast for over 30 years of learning and growing into my Higher Self every day.
+All of us must leave this world at some point, but I’ve been on a mission to make the most of my life and become the best human being I can be.
+With that said, I’m committed to advancing human potential and illuminating the path for others to realize their fullest potential.

 I’ve also been a fitness enthusiast for over 30 years.
 My diet is gluten-free.
-My favorite food is salad.
-Drinking wine is mostly my only vice and an occasional “dirty” martini.
+My favorite food is a salad.
+Drinking wine is mostly my only vice, and an occasional “dirty” martini.